 With digital signals, however, a digital meter, such as the one shown on the right, or a PPM meter (to be discussed below), is used.
 In the case of the digital meter on the right, when the signal touches the red area, we're entered the headroom area.

-If a digital signal were to go to the very top of the scale, clipping would occur.
-Unlike analog audio, where exceeding the maximum level will result in signal distortion, in digital audio you might not notice the elimination of audio peaks .
+If a digital signal were to go to the very top of that scale, clipping would occur.
+Unlike analog audio, where exceeding the maximum level will result in signal distortion, in digital audio you might not notice the automatic elimination of audio peaks.

 Actually, an occasional full-scale digital sample (to the top of the red range above) is considered inevitable; but, a regular string of "top of the scale" occurrences means that the digital audio levels are too high and you are losing audio information.